 Watch this ted talk to get more insights into narcissistic parenting:

 How can you overcome the effects of narcissistic parenting?

-Find out as much as you can about narcissism, and begin to understand what happened to you if you were raised by a narcissistic parent.
+Find out as much as you can about narcissism, and begin to understand what happened to you if a narcissistic parent raised you.
 Let the truth sink in and take comfort in knowing that many others have felt the same pain.
 You are not alone.